 The Faculty of Physics, Astronomy, and Applied Computer Science offers the following events:

-- laboratory classes based on simple experiments from the scope of mechanics, thermodynamics, electricity, and optics performed by students on their own under the supervision of experienced academics and doctoral students
+• laboratory classes based on simple experiments from the scope of mechanics, thermodynamics, electricity, and optics performed by students on their own under the supervision of experienced academics and doctoral students

-- workshops in physics—for students interested in physics in the scope exceeding their school's curriculum.
+• workshops in physics—for students interested in physics in the scope exceeding their school's curriculum.
 The programme consists of solving problems concerning physics in the form of multi-level theoretical tasks, classes in the physics workshop, and individual meetings of workshop participants with the Institute of Physics academics

-- evenings with stars organized at the Astronomical Observatory—include popular science lecture, the exhibition of meteorites, a visit to the observatory domes, observation using a 35cm Maksutov telescope (if the weather is right)
+• evenings with stars organized at the Astronomical Observatory—include popular science lecture, the exhibition of meteorites, a visit to the observatory domes, observation using a 35cm Maksutov telescope (if the weather is right)

-- 'Women to science!' campaign; astronomy for everyone; physics high-school mock exam, and much more.
+• 'Women to science!' campaign; astronomy for everyone; physics high-school mock exam, and much more.

 More information about the evens is available on the Faculty's website.

-We invite all schools to a series of meetings, "University Closer to you – trips to the Jagiellonian University."
-The purpose of the sessions as part of the tours is to familiarize students with our university's history through a broad educational offer (lectures, workshops, laboratory classes, etc.).
-The current program of the event is available on the organizer's website - Centre for Communications and Marketing.
+We invite all schools to take part in the cycle of meetings "University Closer to You – visits to the Jagiellonian University".
+The aim of the meetings during the tours is to familiarize students with the history of our University through a rich educational offer (lectures, workshops, laboratory classes, etc.).
+The current programme of the event is available on the organizer's website – the Centre for Communications and Marketing of the Jagiellonian University.

-The Jagiellonian Library allows you to visit the old and new parts of the building.
-The tour program includes presentations of information about the history of the Library and the building itself and a tour of the Warehouse Department.
-The offer of Collegium Maius consists of the "Traces of science" and "Traces of history and art" lessons as well as interactive online classes.
-We also invite you to familiarize yourself with the educational offer of: the Botanic Garden, the Nature Education Center, the Confucius Institute, and the Museum of the Department of Anatomy UJ CM.
+The Jagiellonian Library offers tours of both the old and new parts of the building.
+The tour programme includes presentations on the history of the Library and the building itself, as well as a visit to the Department of Depositories.
+The offer of the Collegium Maius includes lessons on "The Trail of Science" and "The Trail of History and Art," as well as interactive online classes.
+We also invite you to explore the educational offer of the Botanical Garden, the Nature Education Centre, the Confucius Institute, and the Museum of Anatomy.

 Contact